jcrowe6/plaid-sync/README.md

 `plaid-sync` is a Python based command-line interface to the [Plaid API](https://plaid.com/docs/api/) that synchronizes your bank/credit card transactions to a local SQLite database.

-## This fork's changes

-This fork of `plaid-sync` makes it compatible with `plaid-python v30.x` vs. the original v7.1.0, providing access to newer Plaid features - in particular the personal finance categorization fields `personal_finance_category*`.

-Along with this, it also implements Plaid's new preferred style of cursor-based transaction syncing.

 ## Use-Cases

 The data can be easily queried using SQLite JSON query syntax, so this could be used as part of a standard personal finance workflow.
 Determine how often you eat out, how